cryptokarl013/cryptokarl013.github.io/report-0135-657-solana-wallets-drained-by-deQzbGSDA3U6bFmxAfWuJYhYBvN647fP1i8DEDoVNW3-on-09102025/index.md

 ---
-title: 650 Solana Wallets Compromised by deQzbGSDA3U6bFmxAfWuJYhYBvN647fP1i8DEDoVNW3
+title: 650 Solana Wallets Compromised by deQzbGSDA3U6bFmxAfWuJYhYBvN647fP1i8DEDoVNW3.
+Report 0135
 description: Crypto Report 0135.
 In-depth analysis of the security breach where more than 650 Solana accounts were compromised and drained in a single, major attack on 10/9/2025 by deQzbGSDA3U6bFmxAfWuJYhYBvN647fP1i8DEDoVNW3
 keywords: solana, crypto report, wallet drain, october 2025 attack, deQzbGSDA3U6bFmxAfWuJYhYBvN647fP1i8DEDoVNW3
 ---